GermanBluefox/ioBroker.db/SCHEMA.md

 * common.oper.read (boolean, mandatory)
 * common.oper.write (boolean, mandatory)
 * common.oper.event (boolean, mandatory)

+##### state common.history

+History function needs the history adapter

+fifo length is reduced to min when max is hit. set to null or leave undefined to use defaults

+for a list of transports see history adapter README

+* common.history (optional)
+* common.history.fifo (optional, highspeed history storage)
+* common.history.fifo.enabled (boolean)
+* common.history.fifo.mix (integer, min fifo length)
+* common.history.fifo.max (integer, max fifo length)
+* common.history.fifo.transports (array of strings, log-transports data should be sent to after leaving the fifo)
+* common.history.direct.enabled (boolean)
+* common.history.direct.transports (array of strings, log-transports data should be sent on change)

 * common.role (indicates how this state should be represented in user interfaces)